alreylz/CHIC-Farm-Lab/README.md

 as [My CHIC Farm](https://chicproject.eu/training-for-high-school-students/mychicfarm/) for unknown reasons (unrelated to me) but I like this logo best so it's why I put it here.

-A scientific article derived from this work was published in 2021 to which I contributed.
+A scientific article [_Investigating Augmented reality educational games for Head-mounted devices_](https://dl.acm.org/doi/10.1145/3471391.3471410) derived from this work was published in 2021 to which I contributed.

 ```bibtex
 @inproceedings{zarraonandia2021investigating,